danrfletcher/agile-obsidian/README.md

             2. Run the command `Agile Obsidian: Open Agile Dashboard`.
             3. In the "Teams selector" at the top, ensure the teams you're working on are selected.
             4. Review the "Objectives" and "Responsibilities" sections first to address any high-level goals or blockers for your team.
+            5. Check the "Priorities" section for a focused view of your direct assignments under priority roots (open, today-relevant tasks).
+Expand trees to see pruned subtrees of visible, assigned items only—status filters (e.g., in-progress) apply automatically.
-            5. Work through the "Tasks," "Stories," and "Epics" sections.
+            6. Work through the "Tasks," "Stories," and "Epics" sections.
 For each item:
                 -   If it's done, click the checkbox to mark it complete (`x`).
                 -   If you can't do it today, click the "Snooze" button to hide it until tomorrow.
 Long-press the button to pick a specific date.
                 -   If it's not your task, click the assignee chip (`@yourname`) to reassign it.
         -   **Verification:** Your dashboard should be empty or contain only items you are actively working on.
 The source `.md` files will be updated automatically with the new statuses and metadata.
+The Priorities section will only show relevant, assigned subtrees without extraneous ancestors.

 -   **Configuration you're likely to touch:**
     -   **Teams Selector:** Controls which teams' tasks are visible.
 Your selection is saved automatically.
     -   **Member Filter:** Narrows the view to tasks assigned to a specific member of the selected teams.
     -   **Section Toggles (in Settings):** You can hide entire sections (e.g., "Priorities") from the dashboard if you don't use them.

 #### Feature: Templating Engine

 - **What you can do:**